316tb/Overseer/README.md

-# Meme Uploading Policy
+# Overseer
-If you are going to upload a meme to this REPO, You need to be sure to update the memeCount Variable
-## Dont forget that all files need to be **JPEG**!!!!
+If you're reading this, I forgot to update the ReadMe.